| |

 y[3]

-using overlap-add with these parameters.
+using overlap-add with and using circular convolution.

-Implement circular convolution directly
+- (not for quiz) Implement circular convolution

 - Given a DSP system with Ts=1ms,

-we need a high pass FIR filter,
+we need a band pass FIR filter,

 which will

-1) Accept frequencies above 100Hz (to within 10%)
+1) Accept frequencies in the range 80−120Hz (to within 10%)

-2) Reject frequencies below 60Hz (by at least 40 dB)
+2) Reject frequencies below 50Hz (by at least 50 dB)

 - Calculate the center frequency and sketch